Skip to main content

 Brooklyn Botanic Garden

-The Brooklyn Botanic Garden is a calming, 52-acre (21-hectare) oasis in the middle of a busy borough.
+The Brooklyn Botanic Garden is a tranquil 52-acre (21-hectare) green space in the middle of a busy borough.
 Located adjacent to Prospect Park, the garden boasts an impressive selection of plants, flowers, and trees.
-The Children’s Garden addresses sustainability, while the Fragrance Garden encourages everyone to stop and smell the flowers.
+It also hosts a range of themed gardens, including the Children’s Garden (which addresses sustainability) and the Fragrance Garden (which encourages everyone to stop and smell the flowers).

 Learn about New York’s native woodland species as well as tropical, desert, and aquatic plants while wandering the garden’s manicured grounds, established in 1901.
 Regional plants are plentiful in the Native Flora Garden, and you’ll find more unique offerings in the C.V.
 Starr Bonsai Museum and the Aquatic House.